jkrogager/VoigtFit/docs/_build/html/_sources/documentation.rst.txt

     This will rebin the data by a factor of 2 and set the fitting method to Nelder--Mead optimization (instead of the default Levenberg--Marquardt).

+  ``fit-option  ftol=0.001 rebin=2``

+    This will set the tolerance for the convergence to 0.001 instead of 0.01 and rebin the data by a factor of 2.

 .. _minimize function: https://lmfit.github.io/lmfit-py/fitting.html#the-minimize-function